extremenetworks/ExtremeScripting/Netsight/nbi_clients/README.md

 * [GenericNbiClient.go](GenericNbiClient.go/README.md): Application written in Go that can be used to send generic GraphQL queries to a remote XMC instance.
 * [GenericNbiClient.py](GenericNbiClient.py/README.md) (deprecated): Application written in Python that can be used to send generic GraphQL queries to a remote XMC instance.
+* [VlanLister.go](VlanLister.go/README.md): Tool that fetches the port/VLAN associations from XMC and stores the result as CSV and/or XLSX.

 ## Support